aussie-battler/Alias-Anomaly-Creatures/README.md

 If you like this script please support Alias:
 Become a Patron https://www.patreon.com/aliascartoons

-Donate a dollar or two to keep more mods coming https://goo.gl/ySqv9q
+Donate a dollar or two to keep more mods.

 Original scripts can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1123074587